 How long do sourdough bagels last?

-Homemade sourdough bagels can last up to a week at room temperature when stored in an airtight container.
-For longer storage, consider freezing them.
+Homemade sourdough bagels can last up to a week at room temperature if you keep them in an airtight container .
+For longer storage , freeze them .

 Can I freeze sourdough bagels?

-Yes, sourdough bagels freeze very well.
-Make sure they are completely cooled, then store them in a freezer-safe bag.
-You can reheat them directly from the freezer.
+Yes , sourdough bagels freeze well .
+Make sure they’re completely cool , then bag them up in a freezer-safe bag .
+You can reheat right from frozen .

 What toppings can I add besides sesame and poppy seeds?

-You can get creative with toppings!
-Try everything seasoning, garlic powder, cheese, or even spices like za’atar for a unique twist.
+Get creative !
+Try everything seasoning , garlic powder , cheese or even spices like za'atar for a fun twist .

 Do I need special tools to make bagels at home?